w3f/polkadot-wiki/docs/maintain-wss.md

 ## Set up a node

-Whether it's a plain old substrate node, a Kusama node, or your own private blockchain, they all default to the same websocket connection: port 9944 on localhost.
+Whether it's a generic Substrate node, a Kusama node, or your own private blockchain, they all default to the same websocket connection: port 9944 on localhost.
 For this example, we'll set up a Kusama sync node (non-validator).

 Create a new server on your provider of choice or locally at home (preferred).
 We'll assume you're using Ubuntu 18.04.
 Then install substrate and build the node.